ppednekar25/Pednekar_Putnam_Lab_Notebook/_posts/Pednekar_Titrator_Protocol.md

     5. Next to the “ID 1” column, there should be a column named “Weight [g].”
     6. Click on the first row and then proceed to the analytical balance.

   *General notes from observations: Make sure to remove any bubbles from the walls as well as in the container before weighing.
-In addition, the lids of the weighing scale should be closed from all sides during taking the weight of the sample.*
+In addition, the lids of the weighing scale should be closed from all sides during taking the weight of the sample.*ss

     7. Weigh the sample from the Analytical Balance.
     8. See [“Protocol Procedure for Using the Balance”](https://github.com/Putnam-Lab/Lab_Management/blob/master/Lab_Resources/Equipment_Protocols/Titrator_Protocols/Balance_Protocol.md)
     9. In this step, carefully add the sample into the 80ml cup until the scale reads 60g ± .5g or instructed otherwise.